 Being Evaluated by a Machine

-"If they'd told me upfront it was AI, I would've been fine with that," she said.
+The dominant sentiment in candidate reviews: frustration with non-disclosure.
+"If they'd told me upfront it was AI, I would've been fine with that," runs a typical comment.
 "What makes me angry is the deception.
 The fake name.
 The fake face.
 Like I didn't deserve to know what was evaluating me."

 The data on candidate trust is stark.
 Only 26% of applicants believe AI can evaluate them fairly.
 Two-thirds say they avoid jobs if they know AI will screen them.
 The feeling that something essential is being lost—the human judgment, the human connection, the possibility that an interviewer might see potential that doesn't fit the rubric—is widespread.
 "I'm not a pattern in a dataset," one candidate told me.
 "Or I am, but I'm also more than that.
 And I don't know if the machine sees the 'more than' part."